askmike/gekko/docs/internals/events.md

 ### performanceReport event

 - What: An object containing a summary of the performance of the "tradebot" (advice signals + execution).
-- When: At the same time as every new candle.
+- When: Once every new candle.
 - Subscribe: You can subscribe to this event by registering the `processPerformanceReport` method.
 - Example:
       {